jacksund/simmate/docs/getting_started/add_computational_resources/quick_start.md

 ## The quick tutorial

+!!! note
-> :bulb: This tutorial will use the default scheduler/executor, "SimmateExecutor".
+    This tutorial will use the default scheduler/executor, "SimmateExecutor".
 However, you can also use Prefect and/or Dask to build out your cluster.
 This is covered elsewhere, but it is not recommended at the moment.

 1. Be aware that you can share a cloud database *without* sharing computational resources.
 This flexibility is very important for many collaborations.